edoddridge/aronnax/docs/benchmarks.rst

    Reduced-gravity runtime scaling with resolution.
-These data are timings of different 500-step simulations of a Gaussian depth bump evolving in a :math:`beta`-plane approximation to the Earth's curvature, with different resolutions.
+These data are timings of different 500-step simulations of a Gaussian depth bump evolving in a :math:`\beta`-plane approximation to the Earth's curvature, with different resolutions.

 n-layer mode
 ==========================
-Because it requires a linear equation solve at every timestep, modeling the ocean floor is substantially more expensive.
+Because it requires a linear equation solve at every timestep, including the ocean floor leads to substantially more expensive simulations.

 .. figure:: beta_plane_bump_scaling.png
    :alt: run time for n-layer mode

    n-layer runtime scaling with resolution.
-These data are timings of different 500-step simulations of a Gaussian depth bump evolving in a :math:`beta`-plane approximation to the Earth's curvature, with different resolutions.
+These data are timings of different 500-step simulations of a Gaussian depth bump evolving in a :math:`\beta`-plane approximation to the Earth's curvature, with different resolutions.